Description of random fields by systems of conditional distributions: Systems of Dobrushin-type conditional distributions

-In~\cite{D68}, Dobrushin presented conditions under which a $D$--specification ${\rm Q}^D$ defines a random field.
-In this case, there may exist several random fields whose $D$--distribution a.e. coincides with ${\rm Q}^D$.
-However, the conditions on the elements of ${\rm Q}^D$ under which it specifies (uniquely determines) a random field are known (see, for example, Theorem 2 in~\cite{D68}).
+Dobrushin presented conditions under which a specification ${\rm Q}^D$ defines a random field (see Theorem 1 in~\cite{D68}).
+In this case, there may exist several random fields whose conditional distribution a.e. coincides with ${\rm Q}^D$.
+However, the conditions on the elements of ${\rm Q}^D$ under which it specifies (uniquely determines) compatible with random field are known (see, for example, Theorem 2 in~\cite{D68}).